Jsps07/titanic-predictor/README.md

    cd titanic-predictor

-2. **Create a virtual environment** python -m venv venv venv\Scripts\activate  # On Windows
+2. **Create a virtual environment**
+    ```bash
+    python -m venv venv
+    venv\Scripts\activate

 3. **Install the libraries**
+    ```bash
     pip install -r requirements.txt

 4. **Run the app**
+    ```bash
     python app.py

 Then open your browser and go to http://127.0.0.1:5000

 🧪 Model Details
     Logistic Regression trained on Kaggle’s Titanic dataset
     Cleaned missing values, encoded features, removed noise
     Accuracy: ~81%
     Live prediction using .pkl file (no retraining every time)

 🙋 Why I built this
     This was my first full ML-to-web deployment project.
     It helped me solidify:
         how ML models are trained and saved
         how to build real-world Flask apps
         how to think like a developer, not just a student

 🚀 Next steps
 I plan to:
     host this on Render
     maybe add confidence % scores
     and of course, use it as a starter template for future ML apps!

 🤝 Wanna connect?
     If you liked this, feel free to check out my other stuff or drop me a message.
     I’m currently learning full-time and aiming for an AI/ML co-op in Fall 2025 🙌